A New (Moody) Dawn

 Sunrise amongst the undergrowth.

-The header image is of beach leaves against snow (click Blog if you cannot see it).
+The header image is of beech leaves against snow (click Blog if you cannot see it).

 If the above Abstract images take your fancy, you can view more of my Abstracts with Trees images here.